Online Resources

 Required Paperwork

-Before students can receive any compensation from the College for work, including tuition assistantships, they must complete W-4 and I-9 forms, available in the Payroll Office, Barn 101.
+Before students can receive any compensation from the College for work, including tuition assistantships, they must complete W-4 and I-9 forms, available from the Business Office.
 Completion of an I-9 form requires showing a passport or, alternatively, an original Social Security card or certified birth certificate and some form of picture identification card.

 Payment Arrangements